farish-jamal/theceliacstore-FE/FILTERING_SYSTEM.md

 # URL-Based Product Filtering System

-This document explains how the URL-based filtering system works for the products page.
+This document explains how the URL-based filtering system works for the products pages.

 ## Filter Keys